National Lived Experience (Peer) Workforce Development Guidelines

 Figure 3: Role specialisations

-Role Specifications
+Role specialisations

 The growth of specialisations has brought a number of challenges.
 For example, current funding, structures and systems do not always support the employment of specialist Lived Experience workers.
 Developing the knowledge-base through research initiatives, and placing an emphasis on building the perceived value of diversity and inclusion will assist to address this.